Aseptic process simulation (APS)

 Incubation Period:

-After the media fill, the filled units are incubated for a specified period to allow any potential microbial contamination to grow.
+After the media fill, the units are incubated for a specified period to allow any potential microbial contamination to grow.

 Evaluation: